isomerpages/psd-corp/newsroom/speeches/_posts/2024-09-17-post-Speech by Mr Leo Yip at the Annual Public Service Leadership Ceremony 2024.md

 42&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since leadership is a central and valuable resource, we must optimise:

-* &nbsp;the development of our leadership talent,
+* the development of our leadership talent,
 *  the leadership contribution of this group, and
 * how leaders work together for the Whole of Government.